Everything you need to know about Canon’s EOS R mirrorless camera

 Canon and Nikon protected their DSLR turf as long as possible, but Sony has been killing them lately with its mirrorless range.
 Nikon finally jumped into the fray by launching the Z6 and Z7 models, and today, Canon unveiled the $2,299 EOS R, a 30.3-megapixel video-centric full-frame mirrorless camera.
-It also introduced a new lens mount, Canon RX, along with four lenses, including three interesting high-end "L" models.
+It also introduced a new lens mount, Canon RF, along with four lenses, including three interesting high-end "L" models.

 The EOS R slots between Sony's A7 III and A7R III and the Nikon Z6 and Z7, resolution-wise.
 It's a near match to Canon's own EOS 5D Mark IV DSLR, with similar resolution, dual-pixel autofocus, shooting speeds and video specifications.